dogweather/forkful/content/en/bash/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?
-Generating random numbers in Bash provides a way to introduce unpredictability in scripts, which is essential for tasks like generating secure passwords, simulating data, or for programming games.
-Programmers leverage this capability to add variability to their scripts or to test their programs under a variety of randomly generated conditions.

 ## How to:
 In Bash, the `$RANDOM` variable is the go-to for generating random numbers.
 Each time you reference it, Bash provides a pseudorandom integer between 0 and 32767.
 Let’s explore some practical examples: